wyfo/apischema/docs/json_schema.md

 ## JSON schema / *OpenAPI* version

 JSON schema has several versions — *OpenAPI* is treated as a JSON schema version.
-If *Apischema* natively use the last one: draft 2019-09, it is possible to specify a schema version which will be used for the generation.
+If *apischema* natively use the last one: draft 2019-09, it is possible to specify a schema version which will be used for the generation.

 ```python
 {!schema_versions.py!}